-- Hoganson, Kristin L. 1998.
+- Beail, Linda and Rhonda Kinney Longworth.
+2013.
+Framing Sarah Palin: Pit Bulls, Puritans, and Politics.
+New York: Routledge. - Hoganson, Kristin L. 1998.
 Fighting for American Manhood: How Gender Politics Provoked the Spanish-American and Philippine-American Wars.
 New Haven, CT: Yale University Press. - Kahn, Kim F. 1996.
 The Political Consequences of Being a Woman: How Stereotypes Influence the Conduct and Consequences of Political Campaigns.
-New York: Columbia University Press. - Kornblut, Anne E. 2009.
+New York: Columbia University Press. - Katz, Jackson.
+2012.
+Leading Men: Presidential Campaigns and the Politics of Manhood.
+Northampton, MA: Interlink Publishing Group. - Kornblut, Anne E. 2009.
 Notes from the Cracked Ceiling: Hillary Clinton, Sarah Palin, and What It Will Take for a Woman to Win.
-New York: Crown Publishers. - Traister, Rebecca.
-2010.
-Big Girls Don't Cry: The Election That Changed Everything for American Women.
-New York: Free Press.
+New York: Crown Publishers.